 To ensure this is handled effectively, the credit union relied on JMFA’s expertise when it developed its member communications.
 “When we tailored our member letters, printed materials, scripts and website content, JMFA’s consultants reviewed the wording to make sure that our messaging was compliant,” he explained.

-Unparalleled compliance expertise
+• Unparalleled compliance expertise

-Improved service and performance results
+• Improved service and performance results

-, Santos noticed an annualized increase of $180,000 in revenue from the program.
-“Continuing revenue growth has helped us to offset a decrease in interchange income and has given the credit union more flexibility to provide a wider spectrum of products and services to our members.
+As a result, the credit union has experienced a significant bump in non-interest income.
+Two months after implementing JMFA OVERDRAFT PRIVILEGE®, Santos noticed an annualized increase of $180,000 in revenue from the program.
+“Continuing revenue growth has helped to offset a decrease in interchange income and has given the credit union more flexibility to provide a wider spectrum of products and services to our members.
 This has contributed to significant growth in asset size and staffing,” he said.
 “Without this increase, we would have had to reduce expenses or make up the revenue in other ways, such as charging higher interest rates on loans.”

 Santos believes that the second go-round with JMFA has led to much better results because everyone is on-board and following the consultants’ recommendations.
 “From the beginning, JMFA didn’t just tell us what to do, they presented the steps we needed to take to maintain a successful, compliant program and explained why the changes were necessary.
-This greatly increased everyone’s understanding of the program and our staff buy-in has improved as a result,” he said.
+This greatly increased everyone’s understanding of the program and our staff buy-in improved as a result,” he said.

 “And while increasing non-interest income is a key element of the program’s strategy, there is a deeper vision for helping us to provide a fair solution to meet our members’ needs.
 This aspect of JMFA’s solution has been very important for us,” Santos continued.
 “We are now able to do a better job of explaining the overdraft program to our members – which I think is probably a big reason why the kick-off went so well – and why we are continuing to see great results.
 I don’t know that we would change anything about the experience.”

-has been a good solution for Dane County CU because it has allowed them to make improvements in the way they do business without having to change their business philosophy.
+According to Santos, JMFA OVERDRAFT PRIVILEGE® has been a good solution for Dane County CU because it has allowed them to make improvements in the way they do business without having to change their business philosophy.
 “The program has enabled us to improve the quality and efficiency with which we process overdrafts from a staff and member standpoint, and ensures that we are in full compliance with current regulations,” he explained.
 “The quality of doing things right the first time through JMFA has really helped to bring a lot of value to our members.
-All things being equal, if we weren’t on the program and I knew this is what it would do for the credit union, we would do it again.”
+All things being equal, if we weren’t on the program and I knew this is what it would do for the credit union, we would absolutely do it.”

-When Santos hears industry colleagues who have reservations about implementing an overdraft privilege program, he wonders if the approach is what they don’t understand.
+When Santos hears industry colleagues express reservations about implementing an overdraft privilege program, he wonders if the approach is what they don’t understand.
 “They are probably already charging fees on overdrafts, so why not do it right?
 I would tell them to ‘let the experts at JMFA show you how it’s done’.”